groonga/gcs.groonga.org/docs/tutorial/index.md

     $ gcs --privilege "127.0.0.1/8,192.168.0.1/24"

-If the server is running as a service, currently you cannot change the IP range and it is fixed to the default one.
-(It will be configurable in the future.)
+If the server is running as a service, you have to configure the IP range via an environment variable `GCS_PRIVILEGED_RANGES` and restart the service, like:

+    $ export GCS_PRIVILEGED_RANGES=127.0.0.1/8,192.168.0.1/24
+    $ sudo service gcs restart

 By the way, the `gcs-import-example-http` command is written as a shell script with these APIs.